 - A. Designate Personnel: Given the random behavior of wind and air currents, air quality may change quickly.
 Schools shall designate someone who will monitor the air quality prior to and during outdoor activities.
 While typically due to wildfires, schools need to also consider non-wildfire situations if the air quality is unhealthy. - B. Areas near DEQ/AirNow Reporting Stations: The Air Quality Index (AQI) should be monitored throughout the day, and during an event, to have the best data possible to make informed decisions about conducting practices and competitions.
 Schools should always defer to the monitor that is the nearest physical distance to the practice or contest facility.
 School personnel shall review the AQI information for all regions throughout the state to determine if action is necessary (see chart below).
 Schools shall regularly review the AQI throughout events to assess deteriorating conditions.
 School personnel shall use the AirNow Fire and Smoke Map at https://fire.airnow.gov.
-This map shows circles for DEQ/AirNow monitors and squares for Purple Air monitors.
-Purple Air monitors have been calibrated by EPA to provide data comparable to permanent monitors. - C. Areas without Air Reporting Stations: If air monitoring equipment is not available, member schools should utilize the 5-3-1 Visibility Index to determine air quality. - 1) 5-3-1 Visibility Index: Making visual observations using the 5-3-1 Visibility Index is a simple way to estimate air quality and know what precautions to take.
+This map shows larger circles with numbers for DEQ/AirNow monitors and smaller circles with no letters or numbers for PurpleAir sensors.
+The EPA applies a series of quality control checks and an extended U.S.-wide correction equation before displaying the PurpleAir sensor data on the Fire and Smoke map to provide data more consistent with permanent monitors. - C. Areas without Air Reporting Stations: If air monitoring equipment is not available, member schools should utilize the 5-3-1 Visibility Index to determine air quality. - 1) 5-3-1 Visibility Index: Making visual observations using the 5-3-1 Visibility Index is a simple way to estimate air quality and know what precautions to take.
 While this method can be useful, you should always use caution and avoid going outside if visibility is limited, especially if you are sensitive to smoke. - (a) Determine the limit of your visual range by looking for distant targets or familiar landmarks such as mountains, mesas, hills, or buildings at known distances.
 The visual range is that point at which these targets are no longer visible.
 As a rule of thumb: If you can clearly see the outlines of individual trees on the horizon it is generally less than five miles away.
 It is highly recommended that schools use pre-determined landmarks that were established on a clear day to determine their visual range. - (b) Ideally, the viewing of any distant targets should be made with the sun behind you.
 Looking into the sun or at an angle increases the ability of sunlight to reflect off of the smoke, thus making the visibility estimate less reliable. - (c) Be aware that conditions may change rapidly and always use the more conservative of multiple metrics (AQI, 5-3-1 Visibility Index, etc.).

 D. Act: This chart will help determine the action needed based on the air quality in your area.